freeradical13/freeradical13.github.io/index.md

 Mitochondria have their own DNA called [mtDNA][] which is passed down from the mother in the case of sexual reproduction.

+#### Hormones

+[Hormones][] are chemical signals that are part of the [endocrine system][].
+Hormones are synthesized by certain cells and help coordinate an organismic response by traveling through a fluid to receptor cells.

+Hormones include steroids such as the sex hormones [testosterone][] (predominant in males) and progesterone (predominant in females).

 #### Fungi

 [Fungi][] (singular fungus) are a kingdom of uni- or multi-cellular eukaryotic organisms which are heterotrophs and have cell walls made of chitin.
 Fungi includes yeasts, molds, and mushrooms.
 Fingi break down organic material and recycle nutrients.